|

 You might be thinking: “I’ve already included an unsubscribe link further down the email, why should I include one at the top, the first thing a reader will see?
 Why tempt them to opt out?”

 Between the two, you’d rather have your subscribers choose to unsubscribe.
-This is because mailbox providers take spam reports more seriously than unsubscribes, so you want to avoid them as much as you can.
-In an extreme scenario, excessive spam reports can even get you kicked off your own email services platform.
+Mailbox providers take spam reports more seriously than unsubscribes.
+Excessive spam reports can even get you kicked off your own email services platform.

 So let’s sum it up: